bazelbuild/bazel-website/basics/getting_started.md

 title: Getting Started
 ---

-# Setting up your coding environment

-For now we have support for IntelliJ.
-We don't have IDE support for other languages in Bazel right now.
+# Getting started

+This page helps you set up your coding environment, describes creating an IntelliJ project and takes you through compiling and debugging your project.
+Finally, you can read about Bazel's source code, how to navigate through it, and how to use the Bazel CI system.

-## Preparations
+## Installing Bazel

 *  [Install Bazel](https://bazel.build/versions/master/docs/install.html) on your
    system.
-Note that for developing Bazel, you need the latest released version of Bazel.
+Note that you need the latest released version of Bazel for development.
 *  Clone Bazel's Git repository from GitHub:

    *  `git clone https://github.com/bazelbuild/bazel.git`

 *  Try to build Bazel (you might need to [install some prerequisites](https://docs.bazel.build/versions/master/install-compile-source.html#bootstrap-unix) first):